-6.3.1 Locating the FP14 CARTIER
+6.3.1 Locating the FP10 LAFAYETTE

-A. The best location to install your fireplace is determined by considering the location of windows, doors, and the traffic flow in the room.
-Allowing space in front of the unit for the heart extension and the mantel and taking into consideration the location of the heat distribution systems (optional), fresh air intake kit and chimney.
-If possible, you should choose a location where the chimney will pass through the house without cutting floor or roof rafters.

-B. Usually, no additional floor support is needed for the fireplace.
+- A. The best location to install your fireplace is determined by considering the location of windows, doors and the traffic flow in the room.
+Where the fireplace is located, allowing space in front of the unit for the heart extension and the mantel and taking into consideration the location of the heat distribution systems (optional), fresh air intake kit and chimney.
+If possible, you should choose a location where the chimney will pass through the house without cutting floor or roof rafters. - B. Usually, no additional floor support is needed for the fireplace.
 The adequacy of the floor can be checked by first estimating the weight of the fireplace system.
-Weight is given in Section 2.1: FP14 Cartier Specifications.
+Weight is given in Section 2.1: FP10 Lafayette Specifications.
 Next, measure the area occupied by the fireplace, note the floor construction and consult your local building code to determine if additional support is needed.